HomeBlogHome RenovationThe Complete Guide to Selling an Inherited Property

 1. Inheritance tax is the tax that you might have to pay if you inherit a house or estate from someone else.
 This type of tax is only imposed in Pennsylvania, Iowa, Kentucky, Maryland, Nebraska, and New Jersey.

 2. Estate tax applies to money, property, and belongings.
 Before an inherited house is transferred to heirs, the estate tax is usually deducted from the total value.
+Note: Federal estate tax only applies to properties that exceed $13.61 million as of 2024.

 3. Capital gains tax is the tax that applies after you sell the property.
 It is based on the profit of the sale, which is basically the difference between the property’s base price and the money you make from the sale.